Silas High School

 Silas High School is a four-year public secondary school in Tacoma, Washington.
 It is one of five traditional high schools in the Tacoma Public Schools and is located at the intersection of Orchard Street and 11th Street.
-Silas' current principal is Bernadette Ray; assistant principals are Alli Bennett, and Rindi Hartman.
+Silas' current principal is Bernadette Ray.
 The school was formerly named Woodrow Wilson High School from its founding in 1958 until July 2021 after a wave of name changes following the 2020 racial protests that swept the world.